 Experience: Six years of increasingly responsible administrative experience in county government including two years of management responsibility.

-Training: Equivalent to a Bachelor's degree from an accredited college or university with major course work in business or public administration or a related field.
+Training: Equivalent to a bachelor's degree from an accredited college or university with major course work in business or public administration, political science, government, management, or a related field.

 Required License or Certificate:

 May need to possess a valid driver’s license as required by the position.
 Proof of adequate vehicle insurance and medical clearance may also be required.

 Principles and practices of public administration, including county government structure and administration.

 Principles and practices of policy development and implementation.